AndyGrant/Ethereal/README.md

 # Special Thanks

 I would like to thank my previous instructor, Zachary Littrell, for all of his help in my endeavors.
 He was my Computer Science instructor for two semesters during my senior year of high school.
 His encouragement, mentoring, and assistance played a vital role in the development of my Computer Science skills.
-In addition to being a wonderful instructor, he is also a excellent friend.
+In addition to being a wonderful instructor, he is also an excellent friend.
 He provided the guidance I needed at such a crucial time in my life, allowing me to pursue Computer Science in a way I never imagined I could.